 She’s not the first thing you see when you arrive in Orvieto.
 I think that makes the first time you see her even more breathtaking.
 Walking up via del Duomo, you catch the first glimpse of her facade, and as you continue up the street the full picture comes into view.
 When you finally reach the Piazza del Duomo, you see her in all of her glory.
+The Majestic Duomo of Orvieto.
 Stunning.
 And that’s just on the outside.
+With Adventures in Italy, we take you inside for a full tour.

 Most eye-catching are the large sculptures of Angel, ox, lion, Eagle, symbols of the Evangelists.
 In between the doorways are graphic depictions of the Creation, and the Final Judgement.
 You could spend hours there and not even step inside.